-- 18. At least two working days prior to the case management conference parties should (a) lodge all correspondence and other documents which set out their material contentions of fact and law and which demonstrate their compliance with the provisions of paragraph 7 above (pre-action communication); and (b) lodge a joint note of the issues which they contend require judicial determination.
-Parties should consider and discuss whether alternative dispute resolution might be appropriate in respect of some or all of the issues. - 19.
-Parties are expected to arrange that the principal solicitors, solicitor advocates or counsel responsible for the conduct of the case and authorised to take any necessary decisions on questions both of substance and procedure are available and either appear personally at any calling or actively participate in the telephone or video conferencing call. - 20.
-The default position is that each case management conference, and continued case management conference, will be allocated a 30 minute time slot.
+18. At least two working days prior to the case management conference parties should (a) lodge all correspondence and other documents which set out their material contentions of fact and law and which demonstrate their compliance with the provisions of paragraph 7 above (pre-action communication); and (b) lodge a note of proposals for further procedure including whether alternative dispute resolution might be appropriate in respect of some or all of the issues.

+19. Parties are expected to arrange that the principal solicitors, solicitor advocates or counsel responsible for the conduct of the case and authorised to take any necessary decisions on questions both of substance and procedure are available and either appear personally at any calling or actively participate in the telephone or video conferencing call.

+20. The default position is that each case management conference, and continued case management conference, will be allocated a 30 minute time slot.
 If parties, principal solicitors, solicitor advocates, or counsel consider that more time is required, a double slot may be allocated.
-To avoid timetabling difficulties, this matter requires careful consideration by the legal advisors and should be discussed in advance with the sheriff clerk. - 21.
-The sheriff will determine where, when and in what manner, any continued case management conference will take place.
+To avoid timetabling difficulties, this matter requires careful consideration by the legal advisors and should be discussed in advance with the sheriff clerk.

-Substantive hearings

-22. Pursuers will still have the right to raise commercial actions in Dundee and Forfar Sheriff Courts, if they choose (see paragraph 6 above).
-These actions will remain Dundee/Forfar cases, even though the administrative functions will be handled in the sheriff clerk's office at Perth.
-Accordingly, a debate, proof or opposed motion will still have to proceed in Dundee or Forfar Sheriff Courts unless remitted to Perth Sheriff Court by the commercial sheriff under rule 26.1(1).

-23. Unless it is more convenient to the parties for proceedings to be conducted in either Forfar or Dundee, it is anticipated that the commercial sheriff will remit all commercial actions raised in Forfar and Dundee Sheriff Courts to Perth Sheriff Court in order that all proofs, debates and opposed motions may take place there.
-This is subject to the availability of suitable accommodation in those courts.
+21. The sheriff will determine where, when and in what manner, any continued case management conference will take place.

+Motions

+22. It is expected that opposed motions will be dealt with within a 30 minute time slot.
+It is expected that parties will have discussed the matter prior to any opposition being lodged and that if such a time slot is considered inadequate a note to that effect setting out reasons will accompany the opposition lodged by the objecting party.